balabit/syslog-ng-rust-modules/README.md

  * `timeout`: After opening the context, it is automatically closed after `timeout` milliseconds.
  * `renew_timeout`: The context is closed if `renew_timeout` milliseconds elapses without receiving a new event to the context.
  * `max_size`: The maximal number of events this context can store.
-* `context_id`: A Handlebars template which can be used to group events based on their key-value pairs.
-Every key-value pair of an event can be used.
+* `context_id`: An array of strings.
+The messages will be grouped based on these keys: if two messages have the same values in the keys they will be grouped into this context.
-If two rendered template is the same for two events, they are grouped into the same context (of course, an event can belong to several contexts at the same time).
+ (of course, an event can belong to several contexts at the same time).
 * `actions`: An array of several actions which are executed when the context is opened or closed.

 | Name                     | Optional | Value type                   | Default value |